nottrobin/robinwinslow.uk/_posts/adding-cache-headers-to-django.md

 ---
-title: "Django: Controlling caching with HTTP headers"
+title: "Django HTTP headers: Controlling caching on cn.ubuntu.com"
 description: "As optimising web performance becomes more and more important, it's becoming essential to carefully manage your caching headers.
 But Django doesn't make it hat easy."
 tags:
   - dev